F. E. Williams: Papua New Guinea

+Photography

+During his employment with the government of Papua, Williams photographed around eighteen different ethnographic locations across eight administrative divisions, resulting in almost 2000 glass plates and negatives.
+What made his photography unique was the length of time and expansive area covered in his photographs.
+His style is emblematic of the need for 'photographic realism' that was common in the time, with an aim to document as accurately as possible the culture he was studying.
+Williams' collection are mainly housed in the National Archives of Australia in Canberra and the National Archives of Papua New Guinea in Port Moresby.

+Awards

+Of the many reports that Williams wrote for the Papuan government, Orokaiva Society (1930) resulted in an M.A. honors degree by the University of Adelaide, Papuans of the Trans-Fly (1936) gained him a B.Sc. from Oxford, where he also received an additional D. Sc. in 1941 for Drama of Orokolo (1940).
+Williams also received a Wellcome gold medal for anthropological research (1933), the Cilento medal (1935), and a Rockefeller fellowship (1933-34).

+World War II

 When World War II expanded to the Southern Pacific in December 1941, Williams came back to Australia and enlisted as a lieutenant to serve with military intelligence.
 He was promoted captain in November 1942.
 Among his many works, he wrote You and Native, a booklet advising the Allied soldiers on how to behave with Papuans.
 In early 1943, Williams was sent back to Papua to serve as a liaison officer with the Australian New Guinea Administrative Unit.
 On 12 May, he died in a plane crash on the Owen Stanley Range, 20 km south of Kokoda.
+He was buried in a military cemetery at Bomana.